azsk/AzTS-docs/Control coverage/README.md

 **NOTE:** *Kindly make sure that the resource(s) is(are) already fixed.
 The controls which depends on MDC assessment could be found [here](#list-of-controls-that-depends-on-microsoft-defender-for-cloud-mdc-in-azure-tenant-security-azts).*

+If a control depends on MDC assessment(s), validate if resource is in healthy state as per MDC recommendation(s), to validate please follow below mentioned steps:

 1. Go to **Azure Portal**.
 2. Search for **Microsoft Defender for Cloud** and **open** that.